JimEv87/MS3/README.md

 - [Balsamiq](https://balsamiq.com/) to design the wireframes
 - [Am I Responsive?](http://ami.responsivedesign.is/#) to test the view of the site on different devices

-## Testing

-## Deployment

-This project is stored in a GitHub repository and hosted on Heroku.

-This project was deployed to GitHub pages as follows:
-1. Login to GitHub and open the repository
-2. Click on Settings
-3. Scroll down to the GitHub Pages
-4. Below Source, change the drop-down selection from None to Master Branch
-5. The automatically refreshes and the site is now deployed

-I used only one branch for this project.

-### To Make a Clone:

-1. Click on 'Code' in the GitHub repository menu and copy the given URL
-2. In your command prompt type 'cd' followed by the director you wish to store your repository in and press enter
-3. In your command prompt type 'git clone' followed by the URL copied in step 1

 ## Credits